 Sigrid has considerable experience in the global mobility and international tax field.
 Prior to joining Johnson & Johnson, she was a Global Mobility Manager EMEA with Cargill Europe, and before that was employed by PricewaterhouseCoopers in Belgium and the United Kingdom.

 Sigrid has a Master in Applied Economics, majoring in International Economics and Business, from the University of Antwerp, Belgium and completed a Masters degree in Tax Management and holds a certification as a Belgian Tax Consultant.
 She also completed a Masters degree in European Studies from UCL (Belgium) and Pantion University in Athens, Greece

 YouMe heads BTI Consultants / Kelly Services in Korea after successfully launching it in 2008.
 With more than 20 years of experience in the business of executive search industry in Korea and Singapore, she has counseled a wide range of senior executives of multinational corporations, providing them with strategies for a broad array of initiatives including market entry, recruiting, retention, corporate restructuring related to human resources.

 Especially sought after by clients from the Asia financial service industry to consult on high-level management and human resources issues as well as to recruit executive management talent for their operations, YouMe’s strong track record works predominantly with CEOs and board members in multi-cultural projects, especially for Hong Kong, Singapore, China, India, UK, US and Korea.

 As Asia’s best performer, YouMe won the Kelly Star Awards (The highest Achiever Award) in 2006 and 2007.

-Subject to an additional 10% service charge & VAT.
+Save £400 with our early booking discount.
+(Subject to an additional 10% service charge & VAT).